ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/selavy.rst

  .. _Whiting & Humphreys (2012), PASA 29, 371: http://www.publish.csiro.au/paper/AS12028.htm

-This will take slightly longer than the first example, due to the additional statistics calculation & communication, but will still be quick - my example took about 20 seconds to run, finding 560 sources.
+This will take slightly longer than the first example, due to the additional statistics calculation & communication, and because it finds more sources due to the lower threshold.
+It will still be quick - my example took about 20 seconds to run, finding 560 sources.

 Variable signal-to-noise thresholding